Kevinovitz/cyber-security-megathread/tools_and_resources.md

 **Alternative ways to Pass the Hash (PtH)** | Alternative ways to pass the hash by using tools as: (evil) WINRM, RDP, smbclient, LDAP, Secretsdump, Pass the Ticket, Mount, SSH, and Resource Based Constrained Delegation (RBCD). | https://www.n00py.io/2020/12/alternative-ways-to-pass-the-hash-pth/
 **Introduction to Pass the Hash Attack** | This website goes into how pash the hash attacks work and which tools can be used. | https://medium.com/@upadhyay.varun/pass-the-hash-attack-b0f214b2884a
 **Offensive Lateral Movement** | Using various methods to move laterally through a network (psexec, impacket, metasploit, rmi, etc.). | https://eaneatfruit.github.io/2019/08/18/Offensive-Lateral-Movement/
+**⭐Pass-the-Hash Attacks** | This page looks at a lot of tools and techniques which can be used to perform a pass the hash attack. | https://juggernaut-sec.com/pass-the-hash-attacks/
 **⭐Pass the Hash Techniques** | On this page they look at a lot of tools and techniques which can be used to perform a pass the hash attack. | https://cesidt.medium.com/pass-the-hash-techniques-92e46f28af89
 **PSExec Pass the Hash** | Using Metasploit with Psexes to dump the NTLM hashes and access other systems without cracking the passwords | https://www.offsec.com/metasploit-unleashed/psexec-pass-hash/
 **⭐Windows Lateral Movement with smb, psexec and alternatives** | Using various methods to move laterally through a network (psexec, impacket, metasploit, rmi, etc.). | https://nv2lt.github.io/windows/smb-psexec-smbexec-winexe-how-to/